MeekroDB Quick Start Docs FAQ

 FAQ

-Is this project still maintained in 2023?
+Is this project still maintained in 2024?

 How can I be sure that MeekroDB is actually safe?

-MeekroDB has been Google's #1 search result for "php mysql library" since 2012 and has thousands of deployments worldwide.
+MeekroDB has been Google's #1 search result for "php mysql library" since 2012 and has many deployments worldwide.
 In that time, we have never had any security issues.
 The code is developed with a healthy level of paranoia, and automated unit tests check every new version for problems.
 Our code is open source, and many developers have examined it for security flaws and found none.
 While there is no such thing as a 100 percent guarantee, an excellent security track record like ours is a good place to start.

 Can I have multiple MySQL connections?